javajon/katacoda-solver/README.md

 ```
 ## Solver Version Tracking

 The Solver uses SemVer and the versions are tracked automatically.
 A release is created for any commit with a new SemVer git tag.
 There are GitHub actions to build, tag, and create releases.
 The SemVer tagging, bumping, and releasing process is based on the GitHub action [jefflinse/pr-semver-bump](https://github.com/jefflinse/pr-semver-bump).

-Merge pull requests (PRs) automate the SemVer advancement along with PR comments and PR labels and direct the bumping of the major, minor, and patch numbers.
+A Merged pull requests (PRs) triggers the automated SemVer advancement.
+With this comes the PR comments and PR labels and direct the bumping of the major, minor, and patch numbers.
 When a new SemVer tag is created a new GitHub release is created with the updated Solver binary.
 This technique follows some best practices for automated GitOps.

 ## Related Guides